abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures_1_to_5/Lecture_4_Memory/Lecture_4.md

 - *fseek*: Move around in a file.

-- BMP: Bit mapes files implements image as bits.
+- BMP: Bit mapped files implements image as bits.